HDCVLab/UHD4K_UHD8K/README.md

 ### License

-The MC-Blur dataset is released under CC BY-NC-ND license.
+The UHD4K and UHD8K datasets are released under CC BY-NC-ND license.